The Young Champion program has been affecting and

-Provide learners with interpersonal devices that exposes truth
+Provide learners with interpersonal devices that exposes the truth

 Cultivate the exploratory genius of each learner in reading and creative writing.

-as they respond and reflect to bullying, violence, drug dealers, and
+as they reflect on and respond to bullying, violence, drug dealers, and

-self-worth is not preoccupied by others, but is self-actualized by
+Foster a sense of self-worth that is not preoccupied by others but is self-actualized by

-Prepare students in the Aristotelian method of engaging and enlighten fellow peers in experiential dialogue.
+Prepare students in the Aristotelian method of engagement.

-Instruct students in the power and persuasiveness of visuals and
+Instruct learners through the power and persuasiveness of visuals and

-Give learners a societal, cultural, spiritual, and historical content to justify their value to the global community.
+Give learners a societal, cultural, spiritual, and historical context in which to understand their value to the global community.

 ensure students understand the benefits of reading and critical

-Explain to learners the facets of the judicial system in IMICE and R3+R media.
+Explain to learners the facets of the judicial system through our I-MICE and R3+R curriculum components.

 Instruct students in peace therapy, and provide students with